google/pepper.js/README.rst

     -lppapi

-The “ppapi” library contains boilerplate needed to bind the PPAPI plugin to JS.
+The "ppapi" library contains boilerplate needed to bind the PPAPI plugin to JS.

 ::